· Order in Council / Resource administration transfer · in-force

 What changed

-- The administration and control of all mines and minerals within, upon, or under specified land parcels are transferred.
+- Administration and control of all mines and minerals within, upon, or under specified land parcels are transferred.

-- The administration and control of all pore space contained in or formerly occupied by minerals or water below the surface of those parcels are transferred.
+- Administration and control of all pore space contained in or formerly occupied by minerals or water below the surface of those parcels are transferred.

 - The affected land parcels include areas identified as Bison Lake, Haig Lake, Weasel Lake, Marten River, Lubicon Lake, and Little Buffalo settlements.